Ahmedwagdymohy/Embedded_Linux_Guide/3-Yocto_module/README.md

 1. Use the script function we created before `go_dev` to go the developer shell that we showed before
 2. go to the file we want to make patch on , and edit and save it
 3. then run `git diff > filename.patch`
-4. then go to the main device and create a file called `filename.patch`
+4. take the content of this patch file copy and go to the layer we are working on and create another dir inside it with the same name and then put the patch file `filename.patch`
-5. then add the path of the file to the `SRC_URI` in the recipe file
+5. then add the path of the file to the `SRC_URI` in the recipe file `"file://filename.patch"`
 6. after adding the path of patch to `SRC_URI` it will excute this patch